hnarayanan/kubernetes-django/README.md

    gsutil -m cp -r static/* gs://demo-assets
    ````

+At this point you should be able to load up the website by visiting
+the external IP for the app service (obtained by running `kubectl get
+svc`) in your browser.

 ## Play around to understand Kubernetes' API

 Now, suppose your site isn't getting much traffic, you can gracefully